aws-samples/arduino-aws-greengrass-iot/README.md

 AWS IoT Arduino library for ESP32
 =================================

-This library uses AWS C-SDK to implement an Arduino class *AWSGreenGrassIoT* to make it easy to connect sensors/actuator to AWS IoT core, directly or by mean of an AWS greengrass device (i.e. Raspberry PI).
+This library uses AWS C-SDK to implement an Arduino class *AWSGreenGrassIoT* to make it easy to connect sensors/actuator to AWS IoT Core, directly or by mean of an AWS Greengrass device (i.e. Raspberry PI).

 The class AWSGreenGrassIoT exposes the following methods: